 Many students consider volunteering at animal shelters, nursing homes, summer camps, and food pantries.
 However, there may be other opportunities in your area like volunteering for a wild animal refuge, archaeology programs, city clean up, and fundraising events.
 Do research into your city and even if a group or business doesn’t offer volunteering opportunities upfront, you may want to contact them to inquire further.

-These are only three great things you could be doing over the summer to give your college applications a huge boost!
+These are only three great summer activities that give your college applications a huge boost!
 Some other opportunities include internships, job shadowing, or even just getting your first job!
 There are several ways to continue to improve yourself over the three months away from school.
 You should also use this time to research future schools, visit colleges, and start to study for the SAT or ACT.
 However, at the same time, make sure to take plenty of time to yourself.
 After all, it’s your vacation!

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!